wamp-proto/wamp-proto/spec/README.md

 where

  * `INVOCATION.Request` is the ID from the original call request.
+ * `Details` is a dictionary containing detailed information about the error. ---- EXAMPLES ----
  * `Error` is an URI that gives the error of why the request could not be fulfilled.
  * `Exception` is an arbitrary application-defined error payload (possible empty, that is `null`).

+--- EXAMPLES missing ----

+#### Call ERROR

 The *Dealer* will then send a `ERROR` message to the original *Caller*: